werpu/tinydecscodegen/Readme.md

 * Allows you to **generate a new** TinyDecorations (Annotated Angular 1.5+) or Angular 5 **project**.

 * Generate Typescript classes from Java Dto Files (with annotation support for mapped implementation classes)
-* Update existing generated typescript classes via the Intellij diff editor after a successful code generation
+* Update existing generated Typescript classes via the Intellij diff editor after a successful code generation
-* Generate Rest Clients from Spring and JaxRS Rest Endpoints
+* Generate Rest clients from Spring and JaxRS Rest endpoints
-* Easy generation of rest endpoints
+* Easy generation of Rest endpoints
 * Wizards for most of the Angular Artifacts supported by the Tiny Decorations project and Angular 5+
 * Auto updating of associated modules once a new artifact is generated
 * Fallback option to use angular-cli for Angular 5+ projects
 * Integrates seamlessly into angular-cli for Angular 5+ projects
 * Navigational Tree for easy navigation within your project
-* Navigational helpers to easily jump between java dtos/rest services and their typescript counterparts
+* Navigational helpers to easily jump between java Dtos/Rest services and their Typescript counterparts

 ## Are there demo videos?